AndreyMpr/charlie/README.md

 # charlie
-A website for Charlie Spice in Hakodate
+A website for Charlie Spice in Hakodate.